Radioiodine therapy uses radioactive iodine to shrink or kill thyroid cells. It is used to treat certain diseases of the thyroid gland.

 The thyroid gland is a butterfly-shaped gland located in the front of your lower neck.
 It produces hormones that help your body regulate your metabolism.

-Radioiodine is used for different thyroid conditions.
+Radioiodine is used for treatment of different thyroid conditions.
 It is given by specialist doctors in nuclear medicine.
-Depending on the dose of the radioiodine, you may not have to stay in the hospital for this procedure.
-You can go home the same day.
+Depending on the dose of the radioiodine, you may not have to stay in the hospital for this procedure, but go home the same day.
 For higher doses, you need to stay in a special room in the hospital and have your urine monitored for the radioactive iodine being excreted.

 - You will swallow radioiodine in the form of capsules (pills) or a liquid.